DannyFung97/task-list-react-project/README.md

 ## About

 This project aims to iterate a portion of a previous project that I've worked on with a different web stack.
+I also consider this project an exercise that allowed me to experiment with tools and methods I never used before such as MongoDB, Redux, and an improved folder structure.

 ![](/screenshots/claims.png)